Cafecito

 1) Versailles Restaurant

-Hailed as the “World's Most Famous Cuban Restaurant,” Versailles has been a pillar of Cuban cuisine and culture for over 50 years.
-Since its establishment in 1971, Versailles has become a cherished gathering place for Miami's Cuban exiles, serving as an unofficial town square.
 The restaurant boasts an extensive menu that preserves the rich heritage of Cuban cuisine, making it a favorite among celebrities, politicians, and the media.
 In 1998, Versailles expanded to include an on-site bakery, ensuring that all pastries, breads, and desserts are freshly made from scratch.
 Enjoy a pastelito and a cafecito at its famous “ventanita” walk-up window.

 2) El Pub

 Graced by an iconic six-foot rooster statue at the entrance, the menu at El Pub is a celebration of Cuban flavors from beef empanadas and ham croquettes to lechon asado and picadillo.
 The true star is the Cuban sandwich, and its cousin, the delicious Media Noche.
-Don't miss the opportunity to savor their strong and sweet Cuban coffee standing at “la ventanita” outside on the corner.
+Don't miss the opportunity to savor their strong and sweet Cuban coffee standing at la ventanita outside on the corner.
 Order a cortado to share with friends in thimble-sized cups, or get yourself a frothy cortadito.
-The restaurant's walls are adorned with memorabilia that reflects an idealized Cuba of the past, featuring laminated articles from vintage newspapers and magazines, with a particular focus on baseball, Cuba's beloved pastime.

 3) Azucar Ice Cream

-Azucar Ice Cream is an artisanal ice cream and sorbet boutique that draws inspiration from the diverse cultures and hot subtropical climate of South Florida.
-With a passion for Latin-Caribbean flavors, they craft their ice cream confections just like their abuela used to make.
 Azucar uses high-quality, all-natural ingredients, sourcing ruby red mamey from Los Piñarenos fruit stand across the street, and sweet platanos maduros hand-prepared from El Nuevo Siglo grocery store around the corner.
-They prioritize locally grown, seasonal fruits and vegetables from South Florida farmer's markets and Redland, Florida growers whenever possible.
+They prioritize locally grown, seasonal fruits and vegetables from South Florida farmers' markets and Redland, Florida growers whenever possible.
 Savor unique and delightful flavors inspired by the neighborhood, such as Abuela Maria and Café con Leche.

 4) Old’s Havana Cuban Bar & Cocina

 Old's Havana Cuban Bar & Cocina transports its guests back to a pre-revolutionary era with its vintage decor and live music, capturing the lighthearted spirit and passion of Cuba.
-As the self-proclaimed "La Casa del Mojito," it offers an exceptional mojito experience, named the city's Best Mojito by the Miami New Times.
+As the self-proclaimed "La Casa del Mojito," it offers an exceptional mojito experience; it was named the city's Best Mojito by the Miami New Times.
 Made with freshly muddled mint and a selection of 29 aged rums, the mojitos are a true delight.
 The restaurant is also famous for its quintessential Cuban sandwich and succulent lechon asado, showcasing the flavors that define Cuban cuisine.

 5) Party Cake Bakery

 For a sweet treat, head to Party Cake Bakery, a family-owned bakery where you can indulge in delectable pastelitos made by hand in their open kitchen.
 Located next to the Bay of Pigs Memorial and under the iconic mural dedicated to Cuban singer, Celia Cruz, Party Cake Bakery is a family-owned business started in the 1980s by Cuban exiles, Juan and Olga Montano.
 Still at the helm today, their bakery now has multiple locations around the city, operated by their children and grandchildren.
-Don’t miss trying their signature pastelitos de guyaba!
+Don’t miss trying their signature pastelitos de guayaba!

 The Best Entertainment on Calle Ocho